 - At employment processes Ratos has been able to recruit the employees it wanted.

-Despite a large number of qualified applicants there are, however, only a few who meet all Ratos's high requirements. - At employment interviews in recent years applicants have without exception made a positive reference to Ratos's incentive system and in particular to the programme introduced in 2007 with synthetic options.
+Despite a large number of qualified applicants there are, however, only a few who meet all Ratos's high requirements. - At employment interviews in recent years many applicants have made a positive reference to Ratos's incentive system and in particular to the programme introduced in 2007 with synthetic options.